-An Icahn Lift is a rise inprice associated with an by famed activist shareholder Carl Icahn.
+An Icahn Lift is a rise in stock price associated with an investment by famed activist shareholder Carl Icahn.

-Accordingly, when news hits that Icahn has invested in a company, the 's value typically rises not only because the sees that a sophisticated investor believes that the company is undervalued, but also because investors know Icahn a of pressure on the company's management to run the company more efficiently and more in the interests of the shareholders (rather than the management).
+Accordingly, when news hits that Icahn has invested in a company, the stock's value typically rises not only because the market sees that a sophisticated investor believes that the company is undervalued, but also because investors know Icahn will put a lot of pressure on the company's management to run the company more efficiently and more in the interests of the shareholders (rather than the management).

-Corporations that operate for a activist investors such as Carl Icahn become involved with a company, the company's managers must be more prepared to defend the decisions they make regarding how they have spent shareholder .
-Many investors value Icahn's ability to get an company "back on track," as well as the fact that when he makes money doing so, the other shareholders benefit too (via the Icahn Lift).are legally obligated to act in the best interests of their owners -- the shareholders.
-What constitutes "the best interests of the shareholders" is a matter of debate, but when
+Corporations that operate for a profit are legally obligated to act in the best interests of their owners -- the shareholders.
+What constitutes 'the best interests of the shareholders' is a matter of debate, but when activist investors such as Carl Icahn become involved with a company, the company's managers must be more prepared to defend the decisions they make regarding how they have spent shareholder money.
+Many investors value Icahn's ability to get an undervalued company 'back on track,' as well as the fact that when he makes money doing so, the other shareholders benefit too (via the Icahn Lift).